First US Love Stamp

 On February 2, 1887, the first official Groundhog Day event was held in Punxsutawney, Pennsylvania.
 However, the tradition dates back much further to the Christian holiday known as Candlemas, and likely even further to the pre-Christian Celtic holiday of Imbolc.

-This year, January 22, 2023, marks the start of the Year of the Rabbit on the Chinese calendar.
+January 22, 2023 marked the start of the Year of the Rabbit on the Chinese calendar.
 The New Year celebration – also known as the Spring Festival – is the most important holiday in Chinese culture.